customer7/ncn/src/site/notes/FAQ.md

 ## - What if the images are too small to discern the details?

-All the images are stored as PNG^[[PNG - Wikipedia](https://en.wikipedia.org/wiki/PNG)] and can be magnified without losing the pixels.
+All the images were uploaded as PNG^[[PNG - Wikipedia](https://en.wikipedia.org/wiki/PNG)] and are intended to be magnified without losing the pixels.
+If they were converted to JPG and couldn't be seen well when zoomed in, please feel free to contact us [here](mailto:contact@neurosurgerycases.com).

 ---